raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

 This ordinary bag, made from gray, rust, or tan cloth, appears empty.
 Reaching inside the bag, however, reveals the presence of a small, fuzzy object.
-The bag weighs 1/2 pound.
+The bag weighs 250g.

 You can use an action to pull the fuzzy object from the bag and throw it up to 6m.
 When the object lands, it transforms into a creature you determine by rolling a d8 and consulting the table that corresponds to the bag’s color.